jack0817/AsyncStore/README.md

 ## Table of Contents

-*Coming Soon!*
+1. Store
+   - 1.1 Anatomy of an AsyncStore
+2. Effects
+   - 2.1 Effect Composition
+3. Bindings
+4. Single Source of Truth

 ### 1. Store

+AsyncStores are first and foremost `ObservableObject`s so they can take advantage of all of SwiftUI's environment features including `@EnvironmentObject` and `@StateObject`.
 An AsyncStore consists of 2 components, State and Environment.
-State represents the current state of the data domain represented by the Store (i.e. A UserStore's state would house all values pertaining to the User model).
+State represents the current state of the data domain represented by the Store (i.e. A UserStore's state would house all values and functions pertaining to the User of the app).
 The enviroment holds all dependencies needed by the Store including services, constants etc.

+*NOTE:* AsyncStores are not intended to belong to a single view but rather to mutliple views and can be shared via SwiftUI's environment.

 #### 1.1 Anatomy of an AsyncStore